PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/BallThrower.md

 1. A Pokémon(s) with False Swipe and a paralyzing move
    1. These can be separate Pokémon if you wish.
 2. A Pokémon that knows Soak or Magic Powder
-   1. To change the typing from Ghost and allow you to hit it with False Swipe
+   1. To change the typing from Ghost and allow you to hit it with False Swipe.
+   1. To change the typing from Electric and allow you to paralyze it.
 3. A Pokémon that can wall the Legendary you are hunting
    1. See the associated [Pokémon Walls](PokemonWalls.md) appendix page.
    2. With the exception of Zapdos and Calyrex (Ghost), every single legendary in Sword/Shield has a wall that is completely immune to it.